What is a LIRA and how should you invest in it?

 Over time this allows the RRSPs and TFSAs to grow faster than the LIRA and helps to increase income flexibility in retirement (which could help avoid higher income tax rates and/or GIS (Guaranteed Income Supplement) & OAS (Old Age Security) claw backs).

 Here is what I mean in a couple of charts just for illustrative purposes:

 By using a more specific asset location strategy the LIRA could be $163.7K smaller, and up to $378.7K smaller if 50% is unlocked and placed into an RRSP.
 As a result, the mandatory withdrawals will be smaller as well – providing potential tax flexibility in retirement – but the portfolio overall is the same size ($1.48 M).

 If simplicity means that an investor (you in this case) will stick to the plan, then holding the same investment, or investment allocation, in each account might be the best option.
-All-in-one funds like the ones from Vanguard, iShares and other companies, provide a simple and inexpensive way to create a highly diversified portfolio that automatically rebalances.
+All-in-one funds like the ones from Vanguard, iShares and other companies that Mark wrote about above, provide a simple and inexpensive way to create a highly diversified portfolio that automatically rebalances.

-But, if you want to maximize your flexibility in retirement, minimize income tax, and minimize government claw backs, then it’s beneficial to look at your overall portfolio and retirement draw down plan when making investment decisions across different accounts.
+I think if you want to maximize your flexibility in retirement, minimize income tax, and minimize government claw backs, then it’s beneficial to look at your overall portfolio and retirement draw down plan when making investment decisions across different accounts.

 Disclosure: My Own Advisor, and the financial expert above, has provided this information for illustrative purposes.
 This is not direct investing advice nor should it ever be taken as such.
 Assumptions above are for case study purposes only.
 If you have specific needs, please consider consulting a fee-only financial planner to discuss any major financial decisions.